 The company’s co-founders have extensive experience in genomics research and commercialisation: Simon Reed (CSO) is Professor of Cancer Biology at Cardiff University and his work spans from basic research into the mechanisms of DNA damage and repair, through to the development and application of genomic tools.
 Felix Dobbs (CEO) is the primary inventor of INDUCE-seq and holds a PhD in Genomics and CRISPR genome editing from Cardiff University.
 Patrick van Eijk (Senior Scientist) has a strong background in the DNA damage and repair field, holding a PhD from Leiden University and brings expertise in informatics and cloud computing.
 The fourth co-founder, Simon Kerr (Chair & COO), has more than thirty years commercial experience from pharma and biotech companies and supported the team from the outset to develop the commercial strategy, secure exclusive rights to the INDUCE-seq intellectual property and raise finance.

 Broken String completed a c.£3m seed funding last September, bringing in investors from the UK, Germany and the US.
-The team of 8 are currently working on several collaborations which are expected to lead to a series of joint publications in due course.
+The team of 10 are currently working on several collaborations which are expected to lead to a series of joint publications in due course.
 The team also have exciting plans to develop the technology platform by incorporating machine learning technologies and automation.
-The company is currently looking to hire a laboratory operations manager to support the expansion of the new laboratory facility, as well as bioinformaticians/data scientists to develop analytical pipelines for assessing genome editing activity throughout the genome.

 About Broken String Biosciences